Traffic Control Devices at Railroad Crossings

 In 2011 there were 1,779 incidents at railroad crossings involving a variety of motor vehicles, according to the Federal Railroad Administration Office of Safety Analysis.
 The amount of damage and suffering these accidents caused, however, is immeasurable, especially for those who lost loved ones due to accidents at train crossings.
 Unfortunately, many of the accidents may have been prevented if there had been adequate signs and warnings of the railroad crossing.

 Although there are federal guidelines specifying warning requirements at railroad crossings, railroad companies fail to provide these warnings in many instances, endangering countless motorists.
-If you have been hurt in such a collision, contact the Fort Lauderdale train accident attorneys of Winston Law Firm, by calling 954-475-9666 today to discuss your potential case.
+If you have been hurt in such a collision, contact the Fort Lauderdale train accident attorneys of [firm-name], by calling [phone-number] today to discuss your potential case.

 Warning Signs At Railroad Crossings